lxming95/CTF/README.md

 # CTF
-there are some challenges of CTF which I have already done(definitly with aome help)
+there are some challenges of CTF which I have already done(definitly with some help)